Photo Credit: Michael

 A family-friendly neighborhood in a good school district is a must for parents with young children.
 And while job opportunities are plentiful thanks to Austin’s strong job market, you’ll want to ensure a decent commute for yourself as well.
 Driving from the Texas Hill Country to East Austin for work every day may be more time-consuming than you might expect!

 Where in Austin are people like me living?

 Everyone wants to live near people they relate to and Esri’s Zip Tapestry tool has made it incredibly easy to find areas with like-minded neighbors.

-Whether you like your neighbors or not, you’ll also still need to be able to get to work on time from where you’re living.
+Whether you like your neighbors or not, you’ll all need to know how to get to work on time, so you’ll have that to agree on.

 On that note, let’s take a look at the transit options in Austin.